Lost Friends Meet

 I walked around to the boot to retrieve the wheelchair.

-I helped Clarey into the wheelchair to wheel him up the ramp to the front door.
+I helped Clarey into the wheelchair to wheel him up the ramp to the

-“You weren't too long, Miss Kate,” said the maid who opened the door.
-“Oh.
-I see you've found some friends.”
-The door opened further for me to wheel in the chair.
+“You weren't too long, Miss Kate,” said the maid who opened the

 “I'll bring in the meat, shortly.
 Where's Grandy?”